 In a traditional data center, the fuel to server efficiency is only 17.5% – this is due the generally low efficiency of generating electricity through fossil fuels (which still make up the majority of the energy mix in most power grids) combined with the grid losses and the with losses in the power distribution systems within the data center (Zhao et al, 2014).
 Fuel cells have been investigated as a method of eliminating these losses (Zhao et al, 2014) and could increase efficiency to 29.5%.

 With further modifications to data center design to use Direct Current (DC) from the fuel cell and bypassing the Uninterruptible Power Supply (used for backup power but not needed with gas reliability at 99.999%), 53.2% efficiency could be achieved (Zhao et al, 2014).

 Physical IT equipment can be measured to determine the environmental impact in embodied energy as well as power drawn during actual usage.
 This can then be combined with calculations from the data center components to calculate emissions.
 Indeed, these calculations are part of the Greenhouse Gas Protocol (GHG Protocol, 2017) and standards exist for constructing energy efficient data centers (Huusko et al, 2012).
 These types of emissions fall under the Scope 1 and Scope 2 reporting guidelines (GHG Protocol, 2015) that many organisations are required to publish (Department for Business, Energy & Industrial Strategy, 2018).

 However, when IT workloads are moved to the cloud and resources are purchased in tiny “virtual” units on a pay-as-you-go basis, their associated emissions shift to voluntary Scope 3 reporting as “indirect” or outsourced emissions (Mytton, 2020a).
 This means that cloud customers must rely on the cloud provider to release enough data to calculate their emissions.
-The major cloud vendors (Amazon Web Services, Google Cloud and Microsoft Azure) publish only aggregated global data, and with varying degrees of transparency (Mytton, 2020b).
+The major cloud vendors (Amazon Web Services, Google Cloud and Microsoft Azure) publish aggregated global data, and with varying degrees of transparency (Mytton, 2020b).